 Compare a range of transfer options to find the best exchange rate when you want to send money overseas.

-When you need to send an international money transfer to Australia, the UK, India or anywhere else around the world, finding the best exchange rate is crucial.
-The better the exchange rate, the better value for money you get and the more cash arrives into your recipient’s wallet.
+When you need to send an international money transfer to Australia, the United Kingdom, India or anywhere throughout the world, finding the best exchange rate is crucial.
+The more favourable the exchange rate, the better value for money you will get and the more cash arrives in the recipient’s wallet.

-But if you’re using your bank to send an international money transfer, chances are you won’t be getting the best exchange rate available.
-Shopping around and comparing the services of specialist money transfer companies will help you find a better deal.
+However, if you use your regular bank to send an international money transfer, the chances are you won’t receive the best exchange rate available.
+Shop around and compare the services of specialist money transfer companies and you may find a better deal.

 What is an exchange rate?

-The exchange rate details the value of one currency relative to another.
-You’ll probably have seen the exchange rate mentioned in the finance news, when the value of one New Zealand is expressed in terms of a range of other currencies.
-For example, one New Zealand Dollar might equal 70 US Cents.
-Exchange rates are affected by a wide range of factors, including the supply and demand of each currency, the performance of national economies and even the level of trade between two countries.
+An exchange rate details the value of one currency in relation to another.
+You will probably have heard the exchange rate mentioned in the finance news, when the value of one New Zealand dollar is expressed in terms of a range of other currencies.
+For example, 1 New Zealand dollar may be equal to 70 US cents.
+Exchange rates are affected by a wide range of factors, including: The supply and demand of each currency; The performance of national economies and even the level of trade between the two countries.

-When you want to send money overseas, you’ll need to convert your New Zealand Dollars into the local currency at your money transfer destination.
-If you want to send money to France, banks and money transfer companies will convert your New Zealand Dollars into Euros at a specified exchange rate.
+When you want to send money overseas, you will need to convert your New Zealand dollars into the local currency of your money transfer destination.
+If you want to send money to France, banks and money transfer companies will convert your New Zealand dollars into euros, at a specified exchange rate.